ben-cooper/Scrabble/readme.txt

 ...

-Press Ctrl-D to exit the program.
+Press Ctrl-D to exit the program on Unix.
+Press Ctrl-Z and Enter to exit the program on Windows.

 Enjoy!